Ways to Show a View

 Show a View from a Custom Context

-Showing a View using an Action is the most convenient and recommended approach.
+The most convenient and recommended way to show a View is to use an Action.
 However, in certain rare scenarios, you may be required to show a View that is not associated with any Action.
-In this instance, create a View using the XafApplication.CreateListView, XafApplication.CreateDetailView or XafApplication.CreateDashboardView method.
+In this instance, create a View using the XafApplication.CreateListView, XafApplication.CreateDetailView, or XafApplication.CreateDashboardView method.
 Then, you can pass the created View object to one of the following methods.

-Non-Persistent Views Specifics
+Non-Persistent View Specifics

 Show a Custom non-XAF Form

-You can design a custom form or user control in Visual Studio and add them to your XAF application.
+You can design a custom form or user control in Visual Studio and add it to your XAF application.
 In most cases, you can create a Controller and show the form on an Action‘s Execute event.